natelaclaire/cis338/syllabus/syllabus.md

 ## Incompletes

-Awarding of the grade of Incomplete is at the discretion of the instructor.
-An Incomplete is a temporary grade indicating that specific arrangements have been made with the instructor to complete work by a later date not to exceed 210 days after the end of the term.
-Incomplete grades will be granted only under unusual circumstances which prevent a student from completing the course during the semester in which the student is enrolled.
-The student must request the grade of incomplete from the instructor prior to the end of the semester.
-Not all requests will be approved.
-Incompletes must be completed within 210 days of the end of the semester or by a specified time that is jointly agreed upon by the instructor and student.
-Otherwise, the grade will revert to an "F" after 210 days from the end of the semester.
-Any extension beyond that requires the Dean's approval.
+An "Incomplete" is a temporary grade indicating that specific arrangements have been made with the instructor to complete work by a later date, not to exceed 150 days after the end of the term.
+If a student has completed almost all of the work for a course, an Incomplete grade may be appropriate.
+An Incomplete may be extended once by the instructor for a period not to exceed 150 days.
+Any additional extension of an Incomplete grade by the instructor requires the Dean's approval.

+Awarding of the incomplete grade is at the discretion of the instructor.
+If the Incomplete grade is determined to be appropriate, the instructor will complete the Incomplete Grade Contract in MaineStreet, which specifies the following:

+- The work to be completed by the student.
+- The date by which the student will complete the work, not to exceed 150 days after the end of the term.
+- The grade the student will receive if the work is not completed.
+If no grade is specified, the Incomplete is turned to an "F" after 150 days or as specified by the contract.

 ## Accommodations for Students with Disabilities

 If you have a disability which may affect your ability to participate fully in this course, it is your responsibility to request accommodations promptly.
-Contact the Department of Learning Success on your campus, or Coordinator of Student Services at your University College Center to discuss possible assistance.
+Contact the Department of Student Support and Development to discuss possible assistance.
 Accommodations must be requested each semester, and are not provided retroactively.
-More information can be found at: http://www.uma.edu/academics/student-support/student- development/disability-services/
+More information can be found at: <http://www.uma.edu/academics/student-support/student-development/disability-services/>.

 ## Title IX

-The University of Maine at Augusta is committed to providing an environment free of violence and harassment based on sex and gender.
-Such civil rights offences are subject to the same accountability and support as offences based on race, national origin, etc. If you or someone else within the UMA community is struggling with sex discrimination, sexual harassment, sexual assault relationship violence, or stalking you can find the appropriate resources at: https://www.uma.edu/titleixinfo.html.
+The University of Maine System and UMA are committed to providing an environment free of sexual discrimination including sexual assault, sexual harassment, stalking, relationship abuse (dating violence and domestic violence), sexual misconduct, retaliation, discrimination related to pregnancy/parenting, and gender discrimination.
+Because of this commitment, the University provides support services and also designates faculty and staff as Mandatory Reporters to the Deputy Title IX Coordinator.
+If you or someone else within the UMA community is struggling with sexual discrimination, please submit a concern to the [Care Team](https://cm.maxient.com/reportingform.php?UnivofMaineSystem&amp;layout_id=3).
+For additional resources, go to the [Title IX website](https://www.uma.edu/compliance/equal-opportunity/title-ix/).